Bill Ackman rejigs Universal deal after regulators probe SPAC plan - Up News Info

 Article content

-PARIS — Billionaire investor Bill Ackman will buy up to 10% of Vivendi’s Universal Music Group through his main hedge fund, rather than a special purpose acquisition company (SPAC), after investors and regulators questioned his use of a SPAC.
+PARIS — Billionaire investor Bill Ackman will buy up to 10% of Vivendi’s Universal Music Group through his main hedge fund, rather than a special purpose acquisition company, after investors and regulators questioned his use of a SPAC.

-The transaction has attracted big investors including China’s Tencent, but Ackman’s decision to use a SPAC to buy a minority stake raised eyebrows from the get go, after deviating from the usual investment pattern for such vehicles.
+The transaction has attracted big investors, including China’s Tencent.
+But Ackman’s decision to use a SPAC to buy a minority stake raised eyebrows from the start, after deviating from the usual investment pattern for such vehicles.

 Advertisement